Insights

 Second child — 833,025 RUB (eq. to $9,200)

-child — 833,025 RUB (eq. to $9,200)
+Third and subsequent child — 833,025 RUB (eq. to $9,200)

-The amount is indexed annually and can be used for improving housing conditions, education, and other family needs
+The amount is indexed annually and can be used for improving housing conditions, education, and other family needs.

 This provides a one-time payment to families with newborns: 24,604 RUB (eq. to $270) + special gifts, which varies from the region (for instance in Moscow the gift box is provided with all needed clothes and accessories for newborn or compensation in the amount of 20,000 RUB — eq to $220)